bnmnetp/PelicanBlog/content/SlowMotionButterfly.md

 Today, as a break from coding, I trimmed it up a bit, and added a little bit of Eva Cassidy (Oh, Had I a Golden Thread) which seemed to fit.

+I wish I had shot it in landscape instead of portrait but I just grabbed my phone and started to film.
+Its amazing how the shape of the wings change and how it uses both front and back wings on each side.
+It looks so frantic at full speed, but it looks really graceful in super-slow-mo.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t-0vNO0XWos" frameborder="0" allowfullscreen></iframe>